These are the general terms and conditions of Bookinglayer.

-- The monthly fee is always set at a minimum amount.
-If the fee is lower than the agreed minimum amount, then we will charge the minimum amount of your price plan.
+The monthly booking processing fee is always accompanied with a minimum amount.
+If the total booking processing fee amount is lower than the agreed minimum amount, we will charge the minimum amount of your price plan.

-If you have requested a trial account with us, you can use Bookinglayer free of charge for 14 days.
-After that period, we will send you an agreement and after signing it, you will be able to use Bookinglayer again.
+If you have requested a trial account with us, you can try out your demo account free of charge for a 14 day period to decide if our system is suited for your needs.
+After this 14day period we will send you an agreement and after signing it, you will be able to start our onboarding.

 The VAT rate depends on where your company is established.